agntcy/acp-spec/docs/README.md

 In a nutshell, the client keeps the HTTP connection open and receives a stream of events from the server, where each event carries an update of the run result.

 ACP supports 2 streaming modes:
-1. **values** where each event contains a full instance of the RunResult, which fully replace the previous update.
+1. **result** where each event contains a full instance of the RunResult, which fully replace the previous update.
 2. **custom** where the schema of the event is left unspecified by ACP, which it can be specified in the specific agent manifest under `spec.custom_streaming_update`

 #### Start a Run and stream output until completion